iamgoangle/train-sass-lang/README.md

 # Why do developer need preprocessor?
 CSS on its own can be fun, but stylesheets are getting larger, more complex, and harder to maintain.
 This is where a preprocessor can help.
 Sass lets you use features that don't exist in CSS yet like variables, nesting, mixins, inheritance and other nifty goodies that make writing CSS fun again.

+# Installation
+1. Clone or download repository
+2. `npm install`
+3. gulp
+4. update .scss file, the gulp watcher will be convert your .scss to .css

 # Learning
 1. What is css preprocessor?
 2. Comment in sass